-Stacey sits on two boards; Cleveland nonprofit United Cerebral Palsy (governance chair), and the Densus Group, a global military contractor and force protection training firm.
-Stacey and his wife have two college-aged children and are active members of the Cleveland Yachting Club, traveling all over Lakes Erie and Huron every summer.
+Stacey sits on the boards of the Cleveland Yacht Club and Densus Group, a global military contractor and force protection training firm.
+Stacey and his wife have two adult children and are very active boaters, traveling all over Lakes Huron and Erie every summer.

 Originated, led, and closed ten acquisitions of insurance agencies with enterprise values ranging from $1.5 million to $10 million.

 Issued an insurance and risk management program for an NYSE-listed tire and chemical company with 52 manufacturing facilities in 22 countries, over 1,000 retail locations and almost 70,000 employees.

 Syndicated participant on the $3.1 billion purchase of Insurance North America (INA) by ACE in Bermuda.

 Implemented an insurance and risk management program for an NYSE-listed advanced material and alloys company serving the aerospace, defense, energy and industrial markets with 25 manufacturing locations in seven countries, seven distribution centers in five countries and 7,500 acres of mineral rights.